 Maryland in College Park in sociology.
 While at the University of Maryland, Mr. Donovan served as an executive board member for Sigma Chi fraternity.
 Additionally, he served as a member of the University College Republicans organization.

 Prior to joining Bancroft, Mr. Donovan held various summer positions at Pratt and Whitney, a United Technologies Company.

-Rachel Hoffmann serves as Executive Assistant to Partner Viet Dinh for Bancroft PLLC.
-Ms. Hoffmann received her B.A. in International Relations with a concentration in International Development and Latin American Studies from American University’s School of International Service.
+Rachel Hoffmann serves as Executive Manager for founding partner Viet Dinh at Bancroft PLLC.
+Ms. Hoffmann received her bachelor of arts in international relations with a concentration in international development and Latin American studies from American University’s School of International Service in May 2012.

-Ms. Potter began her 16-year career in Washington as confidential assistant to Senator and later Attorney General John Ashcroft.
-When the Attorney General resigned, she continued at the Department of Justice to work with Paul Clement as he was entering confirmation proceedings to become Solicitor General of the United States.
-With the change of administrations, she joined Mr. Clement at King & Spalding and then Bancroft PLLC.
+Ms. Potter began her career in Washington as Executive Assistant to a Senator and then Confidential Assistant to the Attorney General of the United States.
+She continued at the Department of Justice to work with Paul Clement, before and after he became Solicitor General of the United States.
+When Mr. Clement transitioned to private practice with the change of administrations, she joined him.

-Ms. Potter graduated with a B.A. in psychology from Tarkio College, then continued her formal education through the University of the Nations in the United States and Europe.
+Ms. Potter graduated with a bachelor of arts in psychology from Tarkio College, then continued her formal education through the University of the Nations in the United States and Europe.
 Through subsequent informal training and work experience with International Medical Charity Mercy Ships, she gained expertise in cross-cultural awareness and international relief and development.

 Collan B. Rosier

-Prior to joining Bancroft, from 2009 to 2011, Mr. Rosier was an intern with nationally syndicated columnist George F. Will, working on column research.
-Before that, he interned for the Historical Society of Michigan.
+Mr. Rosier previously served as a research associate and policy analyst at Bancroft.
+Prior to joining Bancroft in 2011, Mr. Rosier was an intern with nationally syndicated columnist George F. Will, working on column research.